Clustering the Sketch: A Novel Approach to Embedding Table Compression: Sparse and Dense CCE

+We also show how to modify the algorithm to get an improved bound of $(1-1/d_1)^{i k}$ by conditioning the random part $H$ by the eigenspace of $X$.
+This means that after $i = O(\frac{d_1}{k}\log(1/\eps))$ iterations we have a $1+\eps$ approximation to the optimal solution.
 Note that the standard least squares problem can be solved in $O(nd_1d_2)$ time, but one iteration of our algorithm only takes $O(n k d_2)$ time.
-Repeating it for $d_1/k$ iterations is thus no slower than the default algorithm for the general least squares problem, but using less memory.
+Repeating it for $d_1/k$ iterations is thus no slower than the default algorithm for the general least squares problem, but uses less memory.